 Customers frequently do not understand the risk of including disclosed data in their customer support communications.
 Once this information makes it into a support ticket, it may be stored in plain text, shared insecurely by email and viewed by unauthorized team members.

-It is doubtful your support team is trained to properly handle credit card numbers to maintain PCI compliance, or on what to do when a customer discloses PHI in a support chat.
+It is doubtful your support team is trained to properly handle credit card numbers to maintain PCI compliance, or on what to do when a customer discloses their PII in a support chat.

 This kind of accidentally disclosed information is a literal goldmine for hackers and another reason your support department has a target on it.